What we do

 About CGS

-The computer graphics society (CGS) is an international, professional society whose purpose is to promote advances in computer graphics by exchanging ideas to find innovative solutions.
-It is an international non-profit-making association, run by volunteers, that is at the service of its members.
+The Computer Graphics Society (CGS) is an international, professional society whose purpose is to promote advances in computer graphics by exchanging ideas to find innovative solutions.
+It is an international non-profit association, run by volunteers, that is at the service of its members.

 CGS invites researchers across the whole world to share their passion, experiences and novel achievements in various fields – like computer graphics and human-computer interaction.